ortus-docs/commandbox-docs/developing/modules/conventions.md

 /modules/ModuleName/interceptors/
 ```

 Any interceptor CFCs packaged inside a module should go in an `interceptors` folder.
 Interceptors are not loaded automatically though.
 You'll need to reference the component path in your `ModuleConfig.cfc`.
 The path that points to the interceptors folder can be resolved in your config file as `#moduleMapping#.interceptors.MyInterceptorName`.
+[Read more about interceptor configuration here](/developing/interceptors/developing_interceptors.md)

 # Modules